Exeter-Diabetes/sde-sw-framework/projects/Core dataset/README.md

 This page details the steps to produce the tables which comprise the core diabetes dataset in GP data.
 These tables can then be combined to create different diabetes cohorts.

-Valid in the below...
+Prerequisites:
+* Date of birth (at least year of birth; month and year is preferable) available for all patients; those without should be excluded
+* Sex/gender available for all patients (male/female/indeterminate or other)
+* Additional data cleaning steps depend on data source: CPRD additional exclude those without valid registration date or aged >115 years, or from practices with anomalous mortality rates

+Additional considerations:
-Earliest code may be stored in 'problem' or 'observation' table depending on system
+* Earliest codes for conditions such as diabetes may be stored in 'problem' or 'observation' table depending on data source.

 Add sex to prerequisites